Vazgen I: Catholicos

-His rise through the hierarchy of the Church culminated in 1955 when, on September 30, 1955, he was elected Catholicos of All Armenians, becoming one of the youngest Catholicoi in the history of the Armenian Apostolic Church.
+Vazgen's rise through the hierarchy of the Church culminated during the Khrushchev thaw, when, on September 30, 1955, he was elected Catholicos of All Armenians, becoming one of the youngest Catholicoi in the history of the Armenian Apostolic Church.
 During his tenure as Catholicos, Vazgen managed to assert some independence for his church under Soviet rule.
-In May 1956, he unsuccessfully appealed to Nikolai Bulganin for the unification of Nagorno-Karabakh with Soviet Armenia.
-In 1965, he attended the Conference of Addis Ababa, in order to strengthen ties to the other Miaphysite churches.
+He was known for his outreach to the Armenian diaspora and his advocacy for the restoration and preservation of Armenian monasteries, churches, and cathedrals, including Etchmiadzin Cathedral.
+Working with the artist Grigor Khanjyan, Vazgen managed to transfer a number of khachkars from the Armenian cemetery in Julfa to Etchmiadzin, thus saving them from later destruction.
+He also facilitated the transfer of important manuscripts and materials to the Matenadaran, including Tovma Artsruni's History of the House of Artsrunik and the Zeytun and Malatia Gospels illuminated by Toros Roslin.